 SQUAMOUS CELL CARCINOMA

-Common and easily to identify.
+Common and often easier to recognize.

 What is squamous cell carcinoma?